OUR PROCESS IS UNSURPASSED

 We are not the only company that offers this life-saving training.
 Many are both professional and effective while many are not.
 Here are some things to factor into your decision when looking for snake aversion companies.

 1) EDUCATED AND INFORMED PERSONNEL Make an effort to question a trainer's understanding of the entire process, years of experience training dogs, the natural histories of the rattlesnakes local to your area and the effects of their venom.
-Also, remember: a herpetologist is not a dog behaviorist, nor is a dog trainer typically versed in safe handling of venomous snakes
+Also, remember: a herpetologist is not a dog behaviorist, nor is a dog trainer typically versed in safe and humane handling of venomous snakes

 2) HUMANE AND APPROPRIATE HANDLING All animals should be handled humanely.
 Inquire as to how the snakes are "made safe."
 The pulling of fangs is ineffective as snakes have several reserve pair that have potential to move into place within a couple hours of removal, not to mention this can severely damage the snakes.
 Gluing or duct taping the snake's mouth shut is illegal and can be considered animal abuse.
+Is care taken to make sure the snakes are kept at a healthy temperature (not too hot or too cold)?

 3) HANDS ON The trainers/handlers and their associates should perform ALL aspects of training.
 It is unsafe and irresponsible to have untrained volunteers handle any animal involved in the training.
 That said, how can you expect a trainer to be able to best recognize the subtle cues from your dog at a distance greater than that of a leash?

 4) MULTIPLE SCENARIOS Make sure the training takes place in several stages.
 Your dog needs to be able to recognize all cues given off by the snakes, in the order of importance of your dogs senses: first Smell, then Sight, then Sound.
 Also important is the use of juvenile snakes.
-Many of the dogs previously trained by other companies fail this stage of our process and would have otherwise been bitten.
+Many of the dogs previously trained by other companies with only larger/adult snakes fail this stage of our process and would have otherwise been bitten.